Architectural project

 The applied architectural ecologies studio is dedicated to architectural and constructive experimentation on a scale of 1.
 The aim is to diagnose an ecosystem and propose an architecture that meets some of the ecosystem’s identified needs.
 In 2025, following on from the work begun in 2024, the project will focus on wetlands.

 Our experimental site is located in the Jardin d’Agronomie Tropicale de la Ville de Paris, in the Bois de Vincennes.
-With a rich past that more than ever questions North-South relations, the JAT is now home to university courses, laboratories on ecological transition and the environment, associations and companies, making it a major research center in agronomy and climate change economics: the “Cité du Développement Durable”.
+With a rich past that more than ever questions North-South relations, the JAT is now home to university training courses, laboratories on ecological transition and the environment, associations and companies, making it a major research center in agronomy and climate change economics: the “Cité du Développement Durable”.
 Our project studio will be on site for some of the classes and for the final experimentation.
-The rest of the time, sessions will take place in room 212 at ENSAPLV.
+The rest of the time, sessions will take place in room 212 of ENSAPLV.

 ………………………………………………

 The Applied Architectural Ecologies workshop is dedicated to architectural and constructive experimentation on a scale of 1.
 It involves diagnosing an ecosystem and proposing an architecture that meets some of the identified needs of this ecosystem.
 This year 2025, in the continuity of the work started in 2024, the project will focus on wetlands.
 Our experimental site is located in the Tropical Agronomic Garden of the City of Paris, in the Bois de Vincennes.
-With a rich past that questions North-South relations more than ever, the JAT today houses university training courses, laboratories on ecological transition and the environment, associations, companies that make it an important research center in agronomy, in the economics of climate change: the ‘City of Sustainable Development’.Assessment methodContinuous control
+With a rich past that questions North-South relations more than ever, the JAT today houses university training courses, laboratories on ecological transition and the environment, associations, companies that make it an important research center in agronomy, in the economics of climate change: the ‘City of Sustainable Development’.Assessment methodContinuous assessment

-1) Diagnosis of the 10% environment
+1)Diagnosis of the environment 10%

-5) Final rendering of representations on the website 20%
+5)Final rendering of representations on the website 20%

 …………………………